How to Grow and Care for Calathea Medallion

 Temperature and Humidity Preferences

-Calathea plants like warm temperatures between 65ยบF and 85ยบF.
+Calathea plants like warm temperatures between 65ºF and 85ºF.
 They can handle brief periods of lower temperatures, but the cold will slow their growth.

-Along with keeping temperatures warm, you should also avoid placing your plant near hot and cold drafts.
+You should also keep temperatures warm and avoid placing your plant near hot and cold drafts.

 As far as humidity goes, calathea medallion plants like moist air.
 They thrive in high humidity, between 60% and 90%.
 However, they can also do well in moderate humidity.